What is a sexually transmitted disease (STD)?

 An infection, whether it's sexually transmitted or otherwise, occurs when certain pathological organisms like bacteria or viruses invade and multiply inside the body.
 This invasion can produce tissue injury and lead to overt diseases through different processes.
+An STD occurs when an infection is transmitted during sex, although it may not be exclusively during sex since some infections are transmitted through touching or kissing.

 - Bacterial Vaginosis